AhmadSOH/Discrete-Mathematics-Project/README.txt

-Group project for DISCRETE MATHEMATICS FOR COMPUTER SCIENCE (CSC281) Course in King Saud University.
+Group project for "DISCRETE MATHEMATICS FOR COMPUTER SCIENCE" (CSC281) Course in King Saud University.

 Term Project (Fall '20) is the file Which explains the project.